-Weather is warm but it will not stay that way forever and NOW is the time to get ready for winter.
+The weather is warm but it will not stay that way forever and NOW is the time to get ready for winter.
 By prepping for winter while the weather is warm.
 You will be more comfortable while you work and reduce risk of an early storm leading to trouble.
-We don’t have much time left.
-While you are at it you may wanna hang the Christmas lights.
-Then when the time comes you won’t need to hang them.

 To prepare for a harsh winter you should start with an emergency kit.

 Your emergency kit will be invaluable should you be snowed in during a large storm. which as the years go by appears to be happening more and more.

 Your winter emergency kit should include items to keep warm such as extra socks, blankets, and sweaters that are not used regularly so you know they are clean.
 Hand warmer packs are a great addition often overlooked.

 Snow clearing and ice melting materials can make an escape from being snowed in easier.
 A folding shovel and a bag of salt should be kept inside near your door and inside your car.
 Stock up on salt to keep sidewalks safe.

 Your should have a basic first aid kit, batteries, candles, flashlights, a weather radio, needs for each member of your family, non-perishable food and water.
 Now is the time to build a stockpile as food goes on sale.
 Think of it as getting started prepping for more than cold weather.

 Insulate your windows

 window insulation is key to keeping drafts out and warm air in.
 You can find plastic winterizing kits at your local hardware store.
 In areas where looks do not matter layer of bubble wrap or two between the window and the plastic is a great way to really pack in the insulation.